 I leave later today for my homeland of Australia.
-I’ll be gone for a month, and as it’s been over a year since I was last in my first home, I’m very much looking forward to reconnecting with family and friends.
+I’ll be gone for a month, and as it’s been over a year since I was last in my first home, I’m very much looking forward to reconnecting with family and friends there.

-It’s been on my mind that in leaving Minnesota at this time of year I will be missing the literal blossoming of spring – one of my favorite natural occurences of the year.
-But then just yesterday the pear tree in the backyard burst forth in all its color and fragrance.
+It’s been on my mind that in leaving Minnesota at this time of year I’ll be missing the blossoming of spring – one of my favorite natural occurences of the year.
+But then just yesterday the pear tree in the backyard burst forth in all its beauty of color and fragrance.
 What a wonderful send-off!

-In the past few weeks – I guess since Easter, really – I’ve been making the most of the numerous days of warm (sometimes unseasonably hot) weather we’ve been experiencing here in the Twin Cities.
-This includes bringing my wildebeest-of-a-bike out of the garden shed and onto the bike paths along the Mississippi River near my south Minneapolis home.
+In the past few weeks – I guess since Easter, really – I’ve been making the most of the numerous days of warm (sometimes unseasonably hot) weather that we’ve been experiencing here in the Twin Cities.
+This has included bringing my wildebeest-of-a-bike out of the garden shed and onto the bike paths along the Mississippi River near my home in south Minneapolis.
 I’ve even twice cycled over to my friends John and Noelle’s place in the Merriam Park neighborhood of St. Paul.

 In bidding farewell (at least for a while) to my life here in the North Star State, I share this morning some photos I’ve taken these past few weeks of both the return of spring and how I’ve been enjoying this welcome return.